-Fermat Space is the solution set of the equation z1^n + z2^n = 1, for complex numbers z1, z2 and integer n, plotted here for n=3.
-It is projected from the 4-dimensional complex projective space CP^2 into 3 dimensions to create the model.
-(This space is an extension of Fermat's famous "last theorem", which was that this equation has no real rational solutions for n>2.)
+Fermat Space is the solution set in the field of complex numbers of Fermat's famous "last theorem" (that the formula a^n +b^n = c^n has no rational solutions).
+The surface is projected from the 4-dimensional complex projective space CP^2 into 3 dimensions to create the model.
+This 3-lobed model is for the solutions for n=3, the mesh is for clarity and to reduce cost.
 The graphics were developed by Andrew J. Hanson of Indiana University, plotted in Mathematica, and thickened in Blender.